sonic0828/node-lecture-simple-crud/README.md

 ```

 ## Install
-SSH into the server and perform the following installation
+SSH server and execute the following command to install
+*Tencent Cloud must reset the initial password for remote login*

 **Step1 - Install Node.js**
 ``` bash